 - Vita.
 Optional, continued sequential numbering using Arabic numerals, must be listed in the Table of Contents.
 The Vita is a one-page biographical sketch of the author, usually containing some or all of the following information: your full name, place (not date) of birth, reference to early schooling, important events such as military, travel abroad, recognition of community services, undergraduate and graduate training, including where or when degrees were received, and special honors or awards.
 It should be written in the third person, presented in an academic and professional tone; you are simply providing the reader with relevant biographical information.
 Sample Vita

 - Line Spacing.
 Theses and dissertations must be typeset and double spaced.
+The abstract should be single spaced (see above for details).
 Captions, footnotes, table of contents, vita, and other such text may be single spaced.

 - Font and Type Size.
 The recommended font style is Arial, Calibri, or Times New Roman.
 Decorative "script" or other unusual type faces are not acceptable.
 Print should be black.
 The required font size is indicated in the templates for the required pages.
 The text body must be at a font size of at least 10pt, but no more than 12pt.